crashoverride777/swifty-ads/README.md

 )
 ```

-# How to use

-- To show an Ad simply call these methods anywhere you like in your project
+- To show an Ad call these methods anywhere you like in your project
 ```swift
 // View Controller
 SwiftyAds.shared.showBanner(from: self)